The-Sleepy-Charizard/job-quest/README.md

 In the future, we plan to introduce the following enhancements:

-- Advance Updates functionality for an application.
 - Implement an advanced filter for jobs for more categories.
+- Oauth 2.0
+- Social media functionality (share jobs with friends)
+- Jobs API for searching for new job postings
+- Integration/end-to-end Testing

 ## Technologies Used